Spousal Support: What is it? When is it Appropriate? How Much and for How Long?

 In our Divorce Mediation practice, we often come upon situations where one spouse will need to provide financial support to the other spouse for a period of time and, far less often, permanently.
 This type of spousal support is called “Maintenance.”

-Maintenance is meant to help the non-working spouse or the lower income spouse become self supporting and to live as close as possible to their pre-separation standard of living.
-Among the factors that judges consider are the age, health, education, work history and length of marriage.
+Spousal support is meant to help the non-working spouse or the lower income spouse become self supporting and to live as close as possible to their pre-separation standard of living.
+Among the factors that judges consider when calculating spousal support are the age, health, education, work history and length of marriage.

 A few scenarios where Maintenance would be appropriate: